 Some links and articles about what it’s like to live with myalgic encephalomyelitis and my experiences with it-

 What it’s like to be sick-

-When you have a chronic illness such as ME, you feel lethargic and fatigued all the time; the severity varies but it never disappears all together.
-Sleep doesn’t leave you feeling refreshed and it can often be an impossible task to wake yourself up.
+For the past 9 years I’ve felt lethargic and fatigued constantly; the severity varies but it never disappears all together.
+Sleep doesn’t leave me feeling refreshed and it can often be an impossible task to wake myself up.

 When I do wake up in the mornings (or afternoons, as the case may be) I’m often hit with a bout of nausea which makes deciding what to eat difficult.
 I also generally feel very stiff and flat after waking, I may have a dull headache, and I find interaction really difficult for an hour or two.
-After I’ve eaten and taken around 15 tablets in the morning, I generally won’t do anything else for a couple of hours, mostly due to pain and exhaustion.
+After I’ve eaten and taken around 20 tablets in the morning, I generally won’t do anything else for a couple of hours, mostly due to pain and a complete lack of energy.

-When it hits the middle of the day I toss up whether it’s worth having a shower or not.
-I find showering very difficult because I’m heat sensitive and because sometimes just standing up for 10-20 mins can be really gruelling; I rely heavily on a shower seat most of the time.
-Showers leave me feeling very shaky and nauseous and overheated, and if I do choose to shower I generally need 30 mins or so to just rest afterwards.
+When it hits the middle of the day I weigh up whether it’s worth having a shower or not.
+I find showering incredibly difficult because I’m heat sensitive and because sometimes just standing up for 10-20 mins can be really gruelling; I rely heavily on a shower seat most of the time.
+Showers leave me feeling very shaky, nauseous and overheated, and if I do choose to shower I generally need 30 mins or so to just recover afterwards.

 If I do spend the day - or some of it - with friends, I’ll feel pretty drained afterwards.
 Just sitting and talking for a few hours can be very wearing when you rely so much on the comfort of your bed or your house.
-If I ever excuse myself or stop talking, I’m not trying to be rude, I just need a break.
-And while I truly appreciate people coming to visit or say hi, please understand sometimes I’ll only feel up to seeing you for 30 mins or an hour.
+If I ever excuse myself from a conversation or stop talking, I’m not trying to be rude, I just need a break.
+And while I truly appreciate people coming to visit or say hi, I need them to understand that sometimes I’ll only feel up to seeing them for 30 mins or an hour.

-Symptoms often gets worse at night, particularly the pain, so I spend most of my night on the computer chatting and whatnot as a distraction.
-When the pain gets really bad, staring at a screen becomes too hard so I often don’t know what to do with myself - I want to distract myself from the pain but everything involves reading or watching.
+My symptoms often get worse at night, particularly the pain-related ones, so I spend most of the evening on the computer chatting and watching things as a distraction.
+When the pain gets unbearably bad, staring at a screen becomes too difficult so I often don’t know what to do with myself - I want to distract myself from the pain, but everything involves reading or watching.

-Sometimes I have big outings like going to concerts or seeing musicals, which might seem like a contradiction to everything I’ve said, but I generally spend a few days preparing for these things.
-Then I spend the night and the morning beforehand battling with an internal conflict about whether or not to push myself to do these things, and whether or not the difficulty will be worth it.
-And if I do manage to have these outings, I then need around a week of recovery time.
-Occasionally being able to do these things doesn’t mean I’m faking it, or that I’m always going to be able to do them, it just means that I’m having a better symptom day or that I need to experience something other than the inside of my house for just a few hours.
+Occasionally I have big outings like going to concerts or seeing friends in the city, which might seem like a contradiction to everything I’ve said above, but I generally spend a week or more preparing for these things.
+I’ll then spend the night and the morning beforehand battling with an internal conflict over whether or not to push myself to do these things, and whether or not the effort will be worth it.
+And if I do manage to have these outings, I then need a week+ of recovery time.
+Occasionally being able to do these things doesn’t mean I’m faking it or that I’m always going to be able to do them, it just means that I’m having a better symptom day or that I need to experience something other than the inside of my house for a few hours.

-Anyway, that’s just a rundown of a basic day for me.
+Anyway, that’s just the gist of everyday life for me.
 Most tasks or outings require a certain amount of thought and a lot of effort.
 Sometimes they’re not worth it because of the ultimate payback I’ll get in the coming days or weeks, and other times it is worth the pain to have a good time with friends.
 I spend a lot of time trying to prioritise and create a balance between things I want to do and things that are sensible to do.